 opsonin: Substance (e.g., antibody or C3b) that enhances phagocytosis by promoting adhesion of the antigen to the phagocyte.

 opsonization: Coating of antigen with opsonin to enhance phagocytosis.

 PAF (platelet activating factor): An alkyl phospholipid released by a variety of cell types including mast cells and basophils, which has immunoregulatory effects on lymphocytes and monocytes/macrophages as well as causing platelet aggregation and degranulation.

-pathogen-associated molecular pattern (PAMP): Molecules such as lipopolysaccharide, peptidoglycan, lipoteichoic acids and mannans, which are widely expressed by microbial pathogens as repetitive motifs but are not present on host tissues.
+pathogen-associated molecular pattern (PAMP): Molecules such as lipopolysaccharide, peptidoglycan, lipoteichoic acids, and mannans, which are widely expressed by microbial pathogens as repetitive motifs but are not present on host tissues.
 They are therefore utilized by the pattern recognition receptors (PRRs) of the immune system to distinguish pathogens from self antigens.

 peripheral tolerance: Specific immunological tolerance occurring outside of the primary lymphoid organs.

-Peyer’s patches: Part of the gut associated lymphoid tissue (GALT) and found as distinct lymphoid nodules mainly in the small intestine.
+Peyer’s patches: Part of the gut-associated lymphoid tissue (GALT) and found as distinct lymphoid nodules mainly in the small intestine.

-phage antibody library: A collection of cloned antibody variable region gene sequences which can be expressed as Fab or scFv fusion proteins with bacteriophage coat proteins.
+phage antibody library: A collection of cloned antibody variable region gene sequences that can be expressed as Fab or scFv fusion proteins with bacteriophage coat proteins.
 These can be displayed on the surface of the phages.
 The gene encoding a monoclonal recombinant antibody is enclosed in the phage particle and can be selected from the library by binding of the phage to specific antigen.

 phagolysosome: Intracellular vacuole where killing and digestion of phagocytosed material occurs following the fusion of a phagosome with a lysosome.